EricTrainingRev/220531-JWA/Study-Guides/Week7.md

         Mockito.when(mathy.mathematics(9)).thenReturn(4);
         calculator.evenOdd(9);
         // verify will throw an exception if the mock object does not call the method with desired input
-        // this is true mocking: checking that both the correct method and input are used Mockito.verify(mathy).mathematics(9);
+        // this is the goal of mocking: checking that both the correct method and input are used.
+This is called
+        // behavior verification
+        Mockito.verify(mathy).mathematics(9);
     }